HBL PSLV: Kings Vs Sultans Match Abandoned Due To Rain - UrduPoint

 Karachi Kings bowlers made excellent use of the conditions as Mohammad Amir and Aamer Yamin shared three early wickets between them while the spinners Imad Wasim, Umer Khan and Iftikhar Ahmed cast a wizardly spell on the batsmen and picked another three wickets to render Sultan's bating line up ineffective.

 Moeen Ali in the beginning of the Sultans innings showed some spark and purpose but his departure proved a death knell for the Southern Punjab team.
-It was in the latter half of the Sultans' batting that Shahid Afridi brought some respectability to his team total with the help of Sohail Tanvir.
+It was in the latter half of the Sultans' batting that Shahid Afridi brought some respectability to his team total with able assistance from all-rounder Sohail Tanvir.

 Shahid Afridi scored 35 not out while Sohail Tanvir was unbeaten on 10 when the play was stopped due to light drizzle which continued until the field was turned soggy and the match, resultantly, called-off.